 About Ray Jefferson

-Today, Ray spends most of his time in Singapore and is a member of the Asia Society, the Fulbright Association, the NAACP, the Special Forces Association, and the Young Presidents’ Organization (YPO).
-Ray was born and raised in Guilderland, New York, and considers home to be Honolulu, Hawaii.
+Ray is a member of the Asia Society, Council on Foreign Relations (life member), Fulbright Association, NAACP, Special Forces Association, and Young Presidents’ Organization (YPO).
+He was born and raised in Guilderland, New York.
+Ray now divides his time between Singapore and the U.S., and considers home to be Honolulu, Hawaii.